 Location: See One45 for individual specific schedule.
 Times and locations will vary.
 Check daily for changes as changes can occur up to 48 hours in advance of the session.
 If changes are made within 48 hours of the session, affected students will be contacted directly via email by the module coordinator or administrative assistant.

 A - Emergency Medicine

 Section Lead: Dr. Joanna Smith - joanna.smith@usask.ca

-Administrative Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354
+Pre-Clerkship Program Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354

-Administrative Assistant: Joelle Cote - joelle.cote@usask.ca - (306) 966-7202
+Administrative Assistant: Amy Pollock- amy.pollock@usask.ca - (306) 966-7202